Photothermal behavior for two-dimensional nanoparticle ensembles: Multiple scattering and thermal accumulation effects: Results and discussion

-The optical coupling effect can compete with the thermal accumulation effect for the dense nanoparticle ensembles and can also cooperate with the thermal accumulation effect to enhance $\Delta T$.
-For the loose enough ensembles, both the optical coupling effect and the thermal accumulation effect are negligible and the plasmonic nanoparticle can be treated as the isolated hot spot safely.
+The multiple scattering effect can compete with the thermal accumulation effect for the dense nanoparticle ensembles and can also cooperate with the thermal accumulation effect to enhance $\Delta T$.
+For the loose enough ensembles, both the multiple scattering effect and the thermal accumulation effect are negligible and the plasmonic nanoparticle can be treated as the isolated hotspot safely.